zappfinger/remySQL/README.md

 You might ask: hy is this needed?
 MySQL allows one to connect remotely.
 Yes, but not in all cases...

-(make sure you have installed pymysql via pip)
+(make sure you have installed pymysql and python-osc via pip)

 1> Install remySQLSrv.py and DBClassMySQL.py on the machine where MySQL resides